harshabelavadi/bootcamp-vistcountbehaviour/needs-facilities.md

   Given: Record of people visiting hospital in a week, server is active.
   When: Person is a visitor.
-  Then: Display visting trend of that person for that week.
+  Then: Display visiting trend of that person for that week.

 Scenario: Alert when seating capacity is full